-One of the most popular tourist attractions in the Bohol province of Philippines, the Chocolate Hills encompasses an area of rolling, rounded or conical shaped hills numbering anywhere between 1,260 and 1,776.
+One of the most popular tourist attractions in the Bohol province of the Philippines, the Chocolate Hills encompasses an area of rolling, rounded or conical shaped hills numbering anywhere between 1,260 and 1,776.
 The hills spread out over an area of over 50 square kilometers, and are covered with lush green vegetation during the wet season but during the dry season, they are left with a bare, brown appearance like mounds of chocolate, and hence the name Chocolate Hills.
-The Chocolate Hills has also been declared as a National Geological Monument in the Philippines.
+The Chocolate Hills are a National Geological Monument in the Philippines.

 4. Historical Role

 From time to time, various sections of scientists have put forward varying explanations regarding the formation of Chocolate Hills.
 Some claim that the hills are the result of an oceanic volcanic activity or have been generated from huge volumes of volcanic rocks spewed out during the self-destruction of an ancient volcano.
 Other explanations focus on the process of weathering of rocks by wind and water.